 The days of pen and paper translation are long gone.
 Turnarounds are much quicker and have the ability to be quicker still with the addition of MT software.

 So the question of when you should use machine translation services is entirely dependent on the desired quality of the end product.
 If you only need it for the reasons listed above, then choosing this method will utilise its strengths.
-If you are unsure, we recommend getting in touch to have a chat as our members of staff can walk you through exactly what you need and recommend accordingly.
+If you are unsure, we recommend getting in touch to have a chat as one of our staff members can walk you through exactly what you need and recommend accordingly.
 We are more than happy to create a boutique package to suit you as we are aware that one package doesn’t fit all.

 Here is a full list of our services; we recommend browsing the technology category on our blog to learn more about the continued evolution of MT.
 Also, there are technology pages related to the specific software we use in-house, Synergy X.